-On Friday 26th September 2025 the Prime Minister Sir Keir Starmer announced that the UK Government is planning to introduce compulsory digital ID cards.
-Each so called Brit Card would include the individual's name, date of birth, nationality, residency status and a personal photograph.
+On Friday 26th September 2025 Sir Keir Starmer announced that the UK Government is planning to introduce compulsory digital ID cards.
+Each so-called Brit Card would include the individual's name, date of birth, nationality, residency status and a personal photograph.